Sejo Sexon: 1995–2010

+In 2002, Sejo Sexon went with Zabranjeno pušenje on the United States tour.
+On 26 May, the band recorded its second live album at the Casa Loma Ballroom in St. Louis, Missouri.

 In 2004, Sexon begun to work on the double-full-length album Hodi da ti čiko nešto da!.
 In 2005, he wrote a film score for the 2006 Bosnian action comedy film Nafaka.
 On that project, he got an opportunity to collaborate with prominent musicians of different genres, such as: Halid Bešlić, Arsen Dedić, Lucija Šerbedžija, and the Mosque Choir Arabeske.
 In June 2006, the song Nema više, the first single from Hodi da ti čiko nešto da! and Nafaka Soundtrack as well, was released and became a hit single.
 Sejo Sexon wrote this song with a Bosnian prose writer and playwright Nenad Veličković.
 On November 16, 2006, Zabranjeno pušenje released their eighth studio album.
-In the same time, he wrote a theme song for the theatre play Grad od snova, produced by the Tuzla National Theatre in Tuzla.

 By the end of 2006, Sexon had begun to establish a supergroup Shaderwan Code (a law book of shadirvan), following a sort of a friendly match between the band Zabranjeno pušenje and the Zagreb Mosque Choir Arabeske.
-The Shaderwan Code's songs harbours folk tradition of the Western Balkans, Bosnian root music, Islamic poetics of the Bosnians and Bosnian Muslims, a concept of rock and roll as primarily progressive music open to various music influences, but also a classic jazz sound.
-Songs for their first studio album Kad procvatu behari was recorded in 2009.
+The Shaderwan Code's songs harbours folk tradition of the Western Balkans, Bosnian root music, Islamic poetics of the Bosnians and Bosniaks, a concept of rock and roll as primarily progressive music open to various music influences, but also a classic jazz sound.

 In Autumn 2008, Sexon worked on the next album for Zabranjeno Pušenje with the band's guitarist Toni Lović.
-The ninth studio album Muzej revolucije (The Museum of the Revolution) is released on November 7, 2009, on the 92nd anniversary of the October Revolution.
+The ninth studio album Muzej revolucije (lit.
+'The Museum of the Revolution') was released on 7 November 2009 to commemorate the 92nd anniversary of the October Revolution.

 2010–present

 Sexon (middle, waving) with Zabranjeno Pušenje at the 2017 Belgrade Beer Fest.

-In 2011, Sexon directed a music video for the third single of Muzej revolucije, entitled Kada Sena pleše.
+In 2011, Sexon directed a music video for the third single of Muzej revolucije titled Kada Sena pleše.
 It was his directorial debut.
 He also wrote the script for the same music video.
-On April 15, 2011, Shaderwan Code released their debut album Kad procvatu behari.
+On 15 April 2011, Shaderwan Code released their debut album Kad procvatu behari.
 Sexon also directed a music video for a song "Samir-time", the fifth and last single of Muzej revolucije.

 In 2012, Sexon and Toni Lović wrote ten new songs for the tenth Zabranjeno pušenje studio album.
-On October 10, 2013, Radovi na cesti (Roadworks) was released through Croatia Records and Dallas Records.
+On 10 October 2013, Radovi na cesti (lit.
+'Roadworks') was released through Croatia Records and Dallas Records.
 He co-directed two music videos for promotion of this album.
-On December 28, 2013, Sejo Sexon and Zabranjeno pušenje celebrated 30th Anniversary of the band with their fans on a concert in Skenderija, Sarajevo.
+On 28 December, Sejo Sexon and Zabranjeno pušenje celebrated the 30th Anniversary of the band during a concert in Skenderija, Sarajevo.

-Sexon and Zabranjeno pušenje performed live at the EXIT Summer of Love 2017 in Novi Sad, Serbia, and at the Belgrade Beer Fest in 2017.
+Sexon and Zabranjeno pušenje performed live at the Exit Summer of Love 2017 in Novi Sad, Serbia, and at the Belgrade Beer Fest in 2017.

 In 2025, Sexon performed on the band's two live albums, Pušenje ubija and Uživo u Lisinskom.